FourierIndustries-LLP/Knowledge-Base/docs/SSTuinoII/tutorials/sec1/digital/index.md

 # Programming the SSTuino II

-In this tutorial, we will discuss about the programming language that the SSTuino II uses, and explore some examples.
+In this tutorial, we will discuss the programming language that the SSTuino II uses, and explore some examples.

 {: .no_toc }